 JWTs allow you to store user information directly in the token, not just the access credentials.
 This can prevent an extra database lookup to fetch information like user names.

-To check for access inside of your serverless function, you can inspect the JWT or session content.
+To check for access inside of your Serverless Functions, you can inspect the JWT or session content.
 This gives you complete control over the authentication flow.
-In the "providers" section below, we've included some examples that will quickstart setting up authentication in your Jamstack application.
+In the "providers" section below, we've included some examples that will quickstart setting up authentication in your application.

 Authorization is difficult to implement securely.
 We strongly recommend using a provider if possible.

 For more information on what to do next, we recommend the following articles: